johannschopplich/apiful/docs/utilities/http-status-phrases.md

 ## Usage

-Import all named exports from `apiful/http-status-phrases` as a local names, and use them as needed.
+Import all named exports from `apiful/http-status-phrases` as local names, and use them as needed.

 ```ts
 import * as HttpStatusPhrases from 'apiful/http-status-phrases'